Sunday Anxiety: Why It Happens and How to Calm Your Mind Before Monday

 - Overthinking about the week ahead

-- Sense of dread or emotional discomfort
+- Sense of dread or emotional discomfort, also known as a Sunday night feeling.

 These symptoms often resemble generalized anxiety disorder (GAD) or even mild depression—especially when they happen consistently.

-Why Is Sunday Anxiety So Common?
+Why Sunday Night Anxiety Happens

 1. The Workweek Anticipation Effect